Adoption Hours: Sun – Tues & Thurs – Sat 12pm – 5pm

 Pit Bull from a dog fight

-A rise in illegal dog fighting operations during the 1980s and 90s led to widespread misuse of the dogs.
+A rise in illegal dog fighting operations during the 1980’s led to widespread abuse of the dogs.
 Because “pit bulls” are strong, loyal, and eager to please, they were tragically exploited by individuals who trained them to fight.
 Dog fighting became a lucrative sport in both urban and rural communities.

 Another factor is how they are portrayed in the media.
-Media reports on “pit bulls” are heavily biased, disproportionately focusing on bites from these dogs, using sensationalist headlines 68% of the time, while often ignoring similar incidents involving other breeds.
+Media reports on “pit bulls” are heavily biased, disproportionately focusing on bites from these dogs, featuring sensationalist headlines, 68% of the time.
+In contrast, the media often ignores similar incidents involving other breeds.

 This sensationalism creates a false perception of, and unwarranted fear surrounding, pit bull-type dogs.